 Citric Acid Substitute

 Although citric acid poses no verifiable damaging effects, many people are considering turning to healthier alternatives.
 In fact, many companies are switching to organic, non-GMO CA instead of the more common synthetic version.
 Similarly, some folks are simply ridding their diet of processed CA altogether and adding more citrus to their diet in its place.
 Besides for citrus juices, you can also substitute CA with white distilled vinegar, tartaric acid, and even vitamin C powder.

 - Citric acid is nearly everywhere, including your favorite foods, beauty products, cleaning agents, and medications.

-- CA is so prevalent thanks to its effective use as an anticoagulant, fungicide, flavoring, preservative, bactericide, emulsifier, natural pesticide, and chelating agent.
+- CA is so prevalent thanks to its effective use as an anticoagulant, fungicide, flavoring, preservative, bactericide, emulsifier, a natural pesticide, and a chelating agent.

 - Citric Acid occurs naturally in all oxygen-dependent organisms and is a fundamental component of the production of cellular energy created in the Krebs cycle.

 - Although some people display allergic reactions to citric acid, there is reason to believe their symptoms may be caused by trace amounts of black mold or corn left over from the manufacturing process.